 To achieve the most lasting development in fragile settings, one intervention is more powerful than all the rest: creating jobs.

-Relief International’s economic opportunity programs are based on the belief that creating employment is the most critical pathway to building resilience for vulnerable communities.
+Relief International’s economic opportunity programs are based on the belief that creating employment is the most critical pathway to building resilience for communities in vulnerable situations.
 Our programs are based on sustainable, enterprise-oriented solutions.
 We help small producers and other entrepreneurs build businesses that transform their communities, create quality jobs, and increase productivity, market opportunities, and incomes.
 We do this by expanding access to small-scale technologies that are appropriate for fragile settings, as well as providing technical assistance, knowledge, and financial support.

 All of Relief International’s livelihoods work is underpinned by protection measures.
 This means we ensure that groups with high vulnerability or special needs have access and dignity in attaining the economic opportunities they need to thrive.

 - Energy projects like fuel efficient cookstoves, solar power, and small-scale village electrification that offer environmentally-friendly solutions that lower expenses.